http://med4treat.top

 -end of excerpt-

 The long-time distributor of THE VAMPIRE’S CRYPT has closed its website.
-If you would like to read any issue of this fanzine, which contains fiction, interviews, and a detailed book review column, e-mail me to request the desired issue, and I’ll send you a free PDF of it.
-My e-mail address is at the end of this newsletter.
+If you would like to read any issue of this fanzine, which contains fiction, interviews, and a detailed book review column, visit the Dropbox page below.
 Find information about the contents of each issue on this page of my website:

 Vampire’s Crypt

-A complete list of my available works, arranged roughly by genre, with purchase links (gradually being updated as the Amber Quill and Ellora’s Cave works are being republished):
+A complete list of my available works, arranged roughly by genre, with purchase links:

 Complete Works